solidi/writing/56-driven-to-optimize-for-nice.md

 For example, in the same area of Route 28, the federally mandated realignment of exit numbers proved so opinionated it has cost taxpayers money to reprint beautiful "[Old Exit signs](https://www.capecodtimes.com/story/news/2020/11/27/route-6-exit-signs-days-numbered/6410312002/)."
 The advocate's passion ran deep for exiting off nostalgic single-digit numbers.
 Or a time when my community [rejected speed cameras](https://www.nbcnewyork.com/news/local/nassau-county-shuts-down-school-zone-speed-cameras/2015385/) in places where children cross streets right in front of their schools.

 > People dislike the peering eyes of virtual referees which surround their cars.
 They fight to protect their privacy and privilege.
 Politically?
 I'll brand it now, the ideas will become the "[Third Lane](https://en.wikipedia.org/wiki/Third_rail_%28politics%29)."
-Surveillance can solve our problem by knowing all the pieces on the gameboard, but humans will prevent it.
+Surveillance can solve our problem by knowing all the pieces on the gameboard, but humans will hinder progress.

-If this indicates human resistance ahead, there is a continued price to privilege, which is tallied yearly by the National Highway Traffic Safety Administration (NHTSA).
+If behaviors indicate human resistance ahead, there is a continued price to privilege, which is tallied yearly by the National Highway Traffic Safety Administration (NHTSA).
 As I type, the numbers of fatalities are going in [the wrong direction](https://www.nhtsa.gov/press-releases/early-estimate-2021-traffic-fatalities).
 With automation, I like the promise of fewer deaths, lower emissions, and what it will do for us collectively, but I am not the one who needs convincing.

 I savor the idea of not having to drive.
 But then again, I've had years of driving experience.
 I am content to hang up my shoes, telling stories to younger humans of how I earned my road rash battle scars.
 Living to tell tails of [low-siding](https://en.wikipedia.org/wiki/Lowsider) motorcycles, getting [t-boned](https://en.wikipedia.org/wiki/Side_collision) more than once, and having dreams of being covered in shattered glass as my mother screamed my full legal name seems pedestrian in my culture.
 The young ones will want to experience it too when we say "No" to their brilliant [Red Barchetta](https://en.wikipedia.org/wiki/Red_Barchetta) from a better vanished time.